 In just a week span, I noticed a significant improvement in my overall posture.

 Just a word of caution: If you've never done this exercise before, please don't rush it.

 All you need is a simple stretch band.
-I recommend that over a PVC pipe any day of the week.
+I recommend that over a PVC pipe.